tpfeeney/FeenBlog/content/home/about.md

 My interests outside of science and math involve SCUBA diving on deep wrecks and in caves.
 I also spent a large chunk of my life as a firefighter and an EMT.

 Disclaimer: This website is a work in progress.
-All typos are intentional ;-)
+All typos and grammatical errors are intentional ;-)